This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 1. Clean the aluminum surface properly with a cloth.

-2. Simply apply a solution of dish-washer, vinegar, and warm water.
+2. Simply apply a solution of a dishwashing liquid, vinegar, and warm water.

 3. Let it dry for a few minutes.